ElementalMP4/ALISON-V2/README.md

 ## What ALISON *isn't*

-ALISON is not a chat bot.
+ALISON is not a chatbot.
 She will not have a conversation with you, and she never will.

-If you are looking for an awesome chat bot, please visit my good friend [Scot_Survivor](https://github.com/Scot-Survivor) over at the [Gavin Development](https://github.com/Gavin-Development) corner instead.
+If you are looking for an awesome chatbot, please visit my good friend [Scot_Survivor](https://github.com/Scot-Survivor) over at the [Gavin Development](https://github.com/Gavin-Development) corner instead.

 ## What ALISON *is*